SINTEF/dlite/doc/concepts.md

 An entity can be a single thing or object that represents something physical or nonphysical, concrete or abstract.
-The entity contains information about the data that constitutes the state of thing it describes.
+The entity contains information about the data that constitutes the state of the object it describes.
 The entity does not contain the actual data, but describes what the different data fields are, in terms of name, data types, units, dimensionality etc.